-This Brazilian Shrimp stuffed pumpkin (Camarão na Moranga) is really easy to make and is the perfect dish to serve at any Fall dinner party.
-Actually, in Brazil it is enjoyed all year round!
+This Brazilian creamy Shrimp is really easy to make and is the perfect dish to serve at any dinner party.
+It is my favourite dish!

-Delicious, moist baked pumpkin filled with creamy shrimp (and/or prawn), onion, garlic, and cream cheese (or catupiry, a Brazilian creamy cheese)!
-It’s a simple dish that is going to wow yourself and your guests.
-If you don’t find a pumpkin you can also bake it in a casserole dish and it is still delicious and beautiful.
+Delicious, moist, creamy shrimp (and/or prawn), onion, garlic, and cream cheese (or catupiry, a Brazilian creamy cheese)!
+It’s a simple dish that is going to wow you and your guests.
+It is delicious and beautiful.

-Serve it with rice and potato sticks (batata palha), trying to scoop out some moist pumpkin flesh too.
+Serve it with rice and potato sticks (batata palha).

-You can also use this creamy shrimp as a quiche filling.
+You can also use this creamy shrimp as a quiche filling (Enpadão de camarão).

 - Shrimp - heads (optional), shells, and tails